vijayabhaskar78/pr-reviewer/README.md

 ## Testing

-You can run `./test.sh` that just verifies that the Python code is able to send something to the cheapest OpenAI model and get something out of it.
+You can run `./test.sh` that just verifies that the Python code is able to send something to Groq and get something out of it.
 (The model is kindly asked to tell "It works!").

 The test expects you have Python 3.10 available as it is the one used in the action itself.
 There is an appropriate file `.python_version` for [pyenv](https://github.com/pyenv/pyenv).